Massipssa/Docs/security/vault/dynamic-secret.md

 To follow this tutorial, you need a running vault server on kubernetes.
-If not you can run the follwing helm commands to setup Vault.
+If not you can run the following helm commands to setup Vault.

 is standard security practice to isolate secrets from code, and developers should not concern themselves with the origin of these secrets.
 This is where HashiCorp Vault comes in to centralize those secrets.
 In case one or multiple of these secrets get compromised, you'll need to revoke them and generate new ones to mitigate risks with minimal impact on the systems utilizing them.

 In this article, we'll cover how you can achieve that using Vault and to secure a PostgreSQL database.
 We will end by demonstrating how we can use these secrets with Python.

 ## Why Dynamic Secrets

 Here are some leaks that lead us to consider using Dynamic Secrets instead of Static Secrets.

 Applications frequently log configurations, leaving them in log files or centralized logging systems like Elasticsearch, which can be accessed by unauthorized individuals viewing your credentials.

 Often, secrets are captured in exception tracebacks while attempting to access the database, for instance.
 These crash reports are sent to external monitoring systems, or they may be leaked via debugging endpoints and diagnostic pages after encountering an error.

 It's common within organizations for multiple applications to share the same credentials to access other systems, such as a database.
 This means that rotating those passwords will impact all applications using those credentials.
 Now, imagine one of these applications getting compromised.
 It will require you to rotate these credentials across all your applications.

 All these challenges lead us to use a secret that can be generated and revoked on demand with less impact.